Alexander Home, 10th Earl of Home

 Alexander Ramey-Home, 10th Earl of Home (11 November 1769 – 21 October 1841), styled Lord Dunglass from 1781 to 1786, was a British politician and nobleman.
-He served as a representative peer for Scotland between 1807 and 1841.
-He gained the rank of Colonel in the service of the Berwickshire militia.
-He held office as the first Lord-Lieutenant of Berwickshire between 1794 and 1841.
+He served as a Scottish representative peer between 1807 and 1841.

 Background

-Lord Home was the son of Rev. Alexander Home, 9th Earl of Home and his third wife, Abigail Brown Ramey.
+He was the son of the Rev. Alexander Home, 9th Earl of Home, and his third wife, Abigail Brown Ramey.
 He succeeded to his father's titles and estates on 8 October 1786.
-He was given the name of Alexander Home at birth, but on 1 March 1814 his name was legally changed to Alexander Ramey-Home by Royal Licence.
+He was given the name of Alexander Home at birth, but on 1 March 1814, his name was legally changed to Alexander Ramey-Home by Royal Licence.

-Family
+Career

+He held office as the first Lord Lieutenant of Berwickshire between 1794 and 1841.
+In 1798 he was appointed Lieutenant-Colonel of the 10th (or Edinburgh) Regiment of North British Militia under the command of his father-in-law, Henry Scott, 3rd Duke of Buccleuch.
+In 1802 the regiment was split, and Home became Colonel of the Berwickshire, Haddington, Linlithgow and Peebles Militia.